New! Autism Speaks is excited to announce the launch of the Autism Speaks Special Needs Financial Planner app. Learn more here!

 Family Grant Opportunities

 AutismSpeaks Cares provides support for families affected by autism during natural disasters and other catastrophic life events.
 The grant program helps families to cover costs associated with critical expenses related to the well-being of the family member with autism on a case-by-case basis.
-Please note, we DO NOT fund monthly recurring costs such as rent, mortgages, utilities, or car payments.

 To learn more and complete an application to determine final eligibility, families must first speak with a representative from the Autism Response Team.
 Contact them directly by calling 888-288-4762, or en Español 888-772-9050, or emailing email@example.com